Who was the Willful King, and Who was the King of the North?

 41He will also invade the Beautiful Land.
 Many countries will fall, but Edom, Moab and the leaders of Ammon will be delivered from his hand.

 Every Prophecy Fulfilled!
-Daniel Chapter 11:41 Commentary: After the Battle of Actium, Edom, Moab and the Leaders of Ammon were delivered from Caesar’s Hand.
+Preterism, Daniel 11:41 Explained and Interpreted: After the Battle of Actium, Edom, Moab and the Leaders of Ammon were delivered from Caesar’s Hand.

 After Augustus, the willful king, defeated Cleopatra, the king of the south, at the Battle of Actium, the young emperor seized all her kingdom.
 As a result, Augustus, the willful king, acquired full control over Israel, the Beautiful land.
 Interestingly, with Israel conquered, Augustus, the willful king, never raised his mighty arm against Israel’s neighbors.